ipfs/js-ipfs/SPEC/PIN.md

 - `hash` is an IPFS multihash.
 - `options` is an object that can contain the following keys
   - 'recursive' - Recursively pin the object linked.
 Type: bool.
-Default: `false`
+Default: `true`

 `callback` must follow `function (err, res) {}` signature, where `err` is an error if the operation was not successful. `res` is an array of objects that represent the files that were pinned.
 Example: